t3chE/GymSystem/README.md

     -- Once all other scripts have been run:
     SOURCE queries.sql;
     ```
-    This file contains scripts used for ad-hoc testing or providing examples for other developers.
+    This file is more flexible, often used for ad-hoc testing or providing examples for other developers.
+It can contain frequently used SELECT queries, UPDATE examples, DELETE examples, or even just comments explaining common ways to interact with the data.

     Contact